retro16/acsi2stm/doc/flashing.md

     |_______________________________|

+On the *Compact PCB*, put a jumper on FLASH to enable serial flashing mode.
+Connect TX to RX, RX to TX and GND together.

 To upload the firmware, you need the `stm32flash` command-line tool available on the [Arduino_STM32](https://github.com/rogerclarkmelbourne/Arduino_STM32/tree/master/tools) repository, in the tools subdirectory.